-When life doesn’t go as planned, having the right perspective is vital if we want to turn a crisis into an opportunity for growth and change.
+When life doesn’t go as planned, having the right perspective matters.
+When we read the book of Joel in the Bible, we will see that a crisis can be an opportunity for growth and change.
 A crisis may be the end of something, but it is not the end.
 There is always a tomorrow.

 The Bible gives us some insight into this.
 The book of Joel describes how God’s people experienced a devastating economic crisis that threatened their livelihood.
 Masses of locusts had eaten up their crop and the Israelites were on the brink of a disastrous food crisis.